For all users

 ./flexter.lic

-Flexter Metadada Access
+Flexter Metadata Access

 Define the access to the database server at flexter.conf replacing the metadata’s connection path and password, at one of these locations: